 Drop shipping, is it actually illegal?
 How Amazon and eBay look at it.

-2 of the most common places where you’re likely to encounter someone selling via this method are Amazon and eBay, so on the question of legalities, you simply need to look at their policy on this and the short answer is:
+2 of the most common places where you’re likely to encounter someone selling via drop shipping are Amazon and eBay (actually, used to be), so on the question of legalities, you simply need to look at their policy on this.

-1) It is often FAR more expensive to buy through drop shipping, than the original merchant.
+It is often FAR more expensive to buy through drop shipping, than the original whole seller/merchant.

-Let me give you an example,when I wrote my previous article on this whole topic, I cited a personal experience when I was trying to get my hands on a good phone and because it was out of stock everywhere and as far I remember, out of production, limited supplies were available, but you REALLY had to look for it.
+Let me give you an example,when I wrote my previous article on drop shipping vs affiliate marketing, I cited a personal experience when I was trying to get my hands on a good phone and because it was out of stock everywhere and as far I remember, out of production, limited supplies were available, but you REALLY had to look for it.

 I did find them on both Amazon and eBay, but the problem was (and you can always tell this is a drop shipper selling it), the price was substantially higher than the actual market price for the phone AND there was only “1” in “stock”.